Find out how does TransferGo work and what fees it has

 The demographic profile of TransferGo clients remains quite young with the majority of users aged between 18 and 34.
 Parents send money to their student children to cover rent and deposit costs in other countries, then after graduating and finding employment grateful sons and daughters begin to send money back to their parents.
 Their most active users come from the UK, Poland, Ukraine, Lithuania, and Germany, according to the website traffic analysis.

-The main goal and vision of TransferGo is helping migrant families to save the money they earn.
+The main goal and vision of TransferGo are helping migrant families to save the money they earn.
 Saving up to 90% of the transfer costs has a transformational impact on the quality of life for those families, helping them to get out of a debtor’s prison, start some savings, and enter a middle-class lifestyle.